 Image by: Liftarn

 Despite the brown rat being called a Norway rat in some parts of the world, it does not originate from Norway.
 It was introduced in the Nordic country after the name Rattus Norvegicus was already popularised.
 Scientists speculate the Norway rat originates from China or Eastern Mongolia.
-During the Middle Ages, they spread to the other parts of the world.
+During the Middle Ages, they spread to other parts of the world.

 The brown rat is cosmopolitan and lives on every continent.
 Antarctica was declared rat-free in 2012 when the population of brown rats on Rat island was eradicated.
 They were introduced to the island after a Japanese shipwrecked nearby.
 There are several other rat-free zones in the World, namely Iceland and Alberta, Canada.